fireplusteam/ios-swift-for-vs-code/README.md

     }
 ]
 ```
+3. Change default binding of cmd+r in keyboard preference to cmd+' or what ever you prefer

+#Usage Guide: VS Code

+ 1. Copy .vscode folder to you root project folder where xcworkspace file is located
+ 2. Open root folder which contains root xcworkspace file with VS Code
+ 3. That's it, but you need to make the first build of app to make autocompletion works correct by pressing cmd+shift+b

+##Autocompletion Binding
+  if you found that autocompletion is not working, then you need to refresh it by
+  cmd+shift+p -> Run Task -> Bind Autocomplete

+##Compile
+  cmd+shift+b builds your project and refresh the Autocomplete

+##Run on iOS Device
-So cmd+shift+b builds your project and cmd+r runs in on simulator, as in xCode
+  cmd+r runs in on simulator, as in xCode, also build a project and refresh Autocomplete

+##Debug
   F5 attach debug lldb
   Shift+F5 stop debug

+  You can configure F5 by choosing two options:
+    a.
+Debug iOS App -> runs lldb of the last running process triggered by cmd+r, you need to relaunch debugger after each cmd+r
+    b.
+Show iOS App Log -> displays iOS app stdout/stderr to Debug Console of VS Code. This can be done only once per dev session

   So each time after you run the app, you need to attach the debugger manually if you need.
   This gives you a speed on launching app and attaching lldb only in cases when you have to debug

+##Run Tests
+  press cmd+shift+p -> Run Task -> Test iOS App

 # Setting Vim (Optional)
+Install Vim extension for VS Code

 Go to settings.json and add:

 ```json